 Mr Shafafy following retirement of MR J.K Webb, as his NHS replacement, he took over one of the most prestigious and yet complex and challenging spinal practices.

-Mr Shafafy’s particular interest is in complex paediatric and adult deformity and reconstruction with particular sub-specialist interest in Adolescent idiopathic scoliosis.
+Mr Shafafy’s particular interest is in complex young adult and adult deformity and reconstruction with particular sub-specialist interest in Adolescent idiopathic scoliosis.

-He performs around 80 complex paediatric and 40 complex adult deformity procedures per year.
+He performs around 80 complex young adult and 40 complex adult deformity procedures per year.

 In very severe deformities when even maximum correction cannot safely achieve symmetrical posterior chest wall he also has developed his own technique in rib alignment to improve the appearance of posterior chest wall